MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 <!-- ====================================================================== -->
-## Complaint and appeal process for Microsoft Edge add-ons certification
+## Complaint and appeal process for Microsoft Edge Add-ons certification

-All the extensions should adhere to the store policies listed above.
-If your extension failed in the review process, please review the store policies to understand the reason for failure.
+All extensions must adhere to the store policies listed above.
+If your extension failed in the review process, review the store policies to understand the reason for failure.
 After submitting your extension using Partner Center, to ask a question about the review or certification status of it, go to [New Support Request](https://support.microsoft.com/supportrequestform/e7a381be-9c9a-fafb-ed76-262bc93fd9e4) and complete the form.

 <!-- ------------------------------ -->
-#### Appeal statistics for Microsoft Edge add-ons for FY2022
+#### Appeal statistics for Microsoft Edge Add-ons for FY2022

 | Statistic                                                             | Count     |
 |-----------------------------------------------------------------------|-----------|